All-number calling: History

 This goal had been envisioned internally within AT&T for some time.
 In 1954, John Karlin directed a research project that investigated the memory capacity and dialing accuracy of employees when using seven-digit telephone numbers comprising only digits.
 At that time, some directory publishing departments also began removing the entire central office name from telephone directories, preferring to only list the dialed letters of the prefix.
 The practice did not produce any adverse effects, and opened the path for listing telephone numbers in the 2-5 style, where the two letters were unrelated to any pronounceable name.

 Under all-number calling, the number of permissible central office prefixes increased from 540 to potentially 800, but the first two digits of the central office code were still restricted to the range 2 to 9, and the eight combinations that ended in 11 were reserved as special calling codes.
 This increased the numbering pool for central office codes to 640, and resulted in the partitioning of the prefix space (000—999) according to the table at the right.

-All-number calling was first field-tested in Wichita Falls, Texas starting on January 19, 1958, with the installation of a new dial exchange.
+All-number calling was first field-tested in Wichita Falls, Texas, starting on January 19, 1958, with the installation of a new dial exchange.
 The results indicated a substantial reduction of dialing errors over new system installations that used the 2-5 numbering system.

 In small communities the new system was met with little resistance.
-In Council Bluffs, Iowa with roughly 26,000 telephone subscribers, it also caused no major resistance in March 1960.
+In Council Bluffs, Iowa, with roughly 26,000 telephone subscribers, it also caused no major resistance in March 1960.
 During larger scale introductions in California in 1962, this change sparked an intense outcry among urban users who considered all-digit dialing to be dehumanizing.

+In 1961, AT&T made an instructional video called Mr. Digit and the Battle of Bubbling Brook, starring Peg Lynch and Alan Bunce as Ethel and Albert, along with an uncredited Howard McNear as the voice of Mr. Digit, explaining the necessity of all-number calling.

 Karlin, the inventor of the all-number system, stated that he had been approached by a woman at a cocktail party, "Are you the John Karlin who is responsible for all-number dialing?"
 He proudly replied, "Yes, I am."
 She then asked him, "How does it feel to be the most hated man in America?"
 Opponents created a variety of organizations to oppose all-number calling, including the Anti-Digit Dialing League and the Committee of Ten Million to Oppose All-Number Calling to pressure AT&T to drop the plan.